Monday, 16 May 2022

 Image by Greg Crowhurst

-A personal story from someone with Severe ME who has declined and suffered at the hands of an ignorant medic who denied the seriousness of her ME and pushed her beyond her physical capabilities
+A personal story from someone with Severe ME who has declined and suffered at the hands of an ignorant medic who denied the seriousness of her Severe ME and pushed her beyond her physical capabilities

 She has since been left without healthcare and services appropriate to her severity that could help towards her recovery as well as her current living situation.